rakk/migration-maven-plugin/README.md

 ```

+## FAQ

 Where can I found example configuration for commons library?
-Be the first one who will create such configuration.
+> Be the first one who will create such configuration.

+What kind of guarantee I got that migration will be successful?
+> None.
+Zero.
+Nothing.